BIMSBbioinfo/netSmooth/readme.md

 For detailed usage information see  [the vignette](http://htmlpreview.github.io/?https://github.com/BIMSBbioinfo/netSmooth/blob/master/vignettes/netSmoothIntro.html).
 In addition, R package has full function documentation with examples.

+### License

+netSmooth is available under a GPLv3 license.

 ### Contributing

 Fork and send a pull request.
 Or just e-mail us.